Dynamical quantum phase transition in a bosonic system with long-range interactions: Quench Dynamics

 \section{Quench Dynamics}

 The dynamics under study is the one occurring after a sudden quench of $g$ at $t=0$, in other words

 In order to satisfy the constraint at all times, the Lagrange multiplier $\mu$ has to remain time-dependent also for $t>0$, where the coupling $g$ is constant.
-This essentially couples the equations for all $k$ modes and leads to a non-trivial time-dependence of the frequency $\omega_k(t)$ and the solution of Eq.\,\eqref{eq:erm} cannot be obtained straightforwardly.
+This essentially couples the equations for all $k$ modes and leads to a nontrivial time dependence of the frequency $\omega_k(t)$ and the solution of Eq.\,\eqref{eq:erm} cannot be obtained straightforwardly.